hanatos/vkdt/src/tools/clut/readme.md

 ### usage:

 ```
-vkdt-mkclut <model>            model.txt will be openend as cfa data,
+vkdt mkclut <model>            model.txt will be openend as cfa data,
                                model.lut will be written as output.
             --illum0 <illum>   optional spectral illuminant description, txt extension will be added.
             --illum1 <illum>   spectral characterisation of second illuminant